 How Much Would it Cost?

-A typical solar installation system in late 2015 is averaging around $15,000 and is expected to fall 40% in the next two years, leaving a 10-year payback period (currently 14 years).
-The oldest solar panel in the world is fifty years old, and is still producing 92% of the energy it produced when new.
+A typical solar installation system in 2018 is averaging around $15,000 before any tax credits or incentives, and is expected to fall by more than 50% by 2030, leaving a 6-8-year payback period (currently 10 years).
+The oldest solar panel in the world is more than fifty years old, and is still producing 92% of the energy it produced when new.
 In fact, with the proliferation of 3-D printing, it's even going to be possible to produce your own solar panels.
-For the moment, solar panels you print yourself will be more expensive for the moment than mass-produced ones, but breakthroughs in materials science may change that any day.
+For the moment, solar panels you print yourself will be more expensive than mass-produced ones, but breakthroughs in materials science may change that any day.

 As time goes on, the electricity savings and the yearly contribution of $1 per person could power essential retail (grocery stores), other city services (sanitation, wastewater), and even individual homes and multifamily dwellings (condos and apartment complexes).
 In short, with a contribution from each person about equivalent to holding a bake sale, we could significantly reduce the chance of an attack, because each year the attack would be increasingly ineffective.
 And as solar becomes ever more common, prices will continue to fall, and materials scientists will continue to make breakthroughs in efficiency.

 Cities and utility companies that are investing thousands or millions of dollars to protect their systems against attack, or are preparing for attacks, may be able to divert those resources into other areas, such as providing more services to their residents.
 Utility companies will still have their place, but being able to flip a switch to remove a residence, commercial or governmental property from the grid if infected by a software virus, and still have that property have electricity, will greatly reduce the threat we face from cyber attacks.
 And our military will be able to divert resources currently devoted to defending ourselves from cyber attacks on the energy grid to other needs.